livingcomputermuseum/ContrAlto/Contralto/readme.txt

 6.0 Known Issues
 ================

-At the moment, the following issues are known and being worked on.
-If you find an issue not listed here, see section 7.0 to report a new bug.
+At the moment, there are no major known issues.
+If you encounter any, please see the next section!

-- Smalltalk-80 does not run.

 7.0 Reporting Bugs